maddisondesigns/Quark/readme.txt

 == Changelog ==

+= 1.3.2 =
+- Added filter for displaying shortcodes properly in footer content

 = 1.3.1 =
 - Updated styles for WooCommerce 2.3
 - Added automatic enqueueing of parent stylesheet for child themes.